Thursday 18 July 2019

 Thank you to a number of people who have advised me in various Facebook bicycle groups.

 Picture right; Broken old type indicator rod and toggle chain from an FW (or FG) variable gear hub.
-The indicator rod will fly out if you simply unscrew the toggle chain on the hub made up until about 1950.
+The indicator rod will fly out if you simply unscrew the toggle chain on the hub made up until the 1950s or 1960s.
 On such an older hub with an indicator rod, unscrew the indicator rod so that the toggle chain on the other side can slide out.

 There is one spacer between the drive sprocket and the variable gear but the video above shows two spacers and it is important to put them back as they were found.
 The sprocket needed to be put back the other way like the video and another bike that I have.
 In conclusion, if this dynamo were to be used on another bike the location of the spacer or spacers would need to be reviewed.